Theft Defense Attorneys in Teaneck & Union City

 We pride ourselves on being the kind of confidential, compassionate, and judgment-free lawyers you can trust.
 Our record of results can speak for itself, but we want you to know that we care about what happens to you.

-Please contact the Law Offices of Jeffrey S. Hasson, P.C. and request a free consultation with our New Jersey criminal defense attorneys today.
+Please contact the Law Offices of Jeffrey S. Hasson, P.C. and request a free consultation with our New Jersey theft crime attorneys today.